-The Oakland County is Better with Breakfast program is a groundbreaking public/non-profit collaboration between the Oakland County Board of Commissioners, Oakland Schools and United Way for Southeastern Michigan with the goal of expanding access to breakfast for students in eligible schools across Oakland County.
+The Oakland County Better with Breakfast program is a groundbreaking public/non-profit collaboration between the Oakland County Board of Commissioners, Oakland Schools and United Way for Southeastern Michigan with the goal of expanding access to breakfast for students in eligible schools across Oakland County.
 It is the largest county-wide effort to expand breakfast in Michigan.

 All children deserve a healthy breakfast to start their day.
 Children who eat breakfast perform better academically and have fewer behavioral issues.
 Together, we can help Oakland County students get the nutrition they need to feel better and do better at school.
 Check out this video to learn more.